 4. Do we include a Schedule A for Stop Loss?

 Yes.
-When the Plan pays the premium for the stop loss, and not the employer, the Schedule A is included.
+When the Plan (not the employer) pays the premium for the stop loss, the Schedule A is included.

 5. “Are we there yet?”
 Why is this taking so long?